Oakga/Ansible_VM/README.md

 4. next we will change the var files.
 Please go to var/main.yml and change the remote_user ssh pass in there.

-5. Then you can run the playbook.
+5. Then you can run the playbook with "ansible-playbook $playbook_name"